 We survey parents and kids on an ongoing basis, so we see the ups, downs and early indications of trends in data every single week.
 As the world tries to find a new sense of normality following COVID-19, the first thing that brands, agencies and businesses need to do is to understand exactly what’s going on.
 What are their audiences thinking, feeling and doing?
 Research, data and insights are becoming an even more critical tool to help navigate that and are often the difference between the success and failure.

 That’s not to say our income didn’t take a hit but the way that our amazing team performed through lockdown meant that we were able to continue our growth trajectory.
-And continuing business as usual, whilst hiring, on-boarding and inducting 11 people, expanding into Australia and Canada, and developing a number of new tech innovations has been quite a juggling act, but one we have managed.
+And continuing business as usual, whilst hiring, on-boarding and inducting 13 people, expanding into Australia, Canada, Russia and China and developing a number of new tech innovations has been quite a juggling act, but one we have managed.

 The Hub is an accelerant – we have got there quicker by working with them on every step of our journey.

 I found out about the Hub from an advert on a wall at Innospace.
 I then met with Paul Halliday, one of the Hub’s innovation specialists and since then, Paul and his team at GC Business Growth Hub have been by our side on every part of the journey.

 They’ve helped us to try and raise money through investors; provided advice on training; made introductions to the Department for International Trade and simply signposted opportunities for us.
 There’s a lot of support available but making sense of it isn’t easy, but the Hub makes it much more straightforward.

 Venturefest was a key milestone in our business’s history

 Paul suggested we entered Venturefest North West and even though we’d only been established a few months we managed to get through to the final the Innovation Showcase Competition.